pawelmroczek/currency-converter-react/README.md

 # Currency Converter

 This project is a currency converter web application built with React, using JSX syntax.
-The application allows users to input an amount of money and convert it to a different currency based on the currency rate entered by the user.
+The application allows users to input an amount of money and convert it to a different currency based on the currency rate imported from API (https://api.exchangerate.host) .

 ## Table of Contents